automatically generated captions

 00:45:26 do that.
 So it's actually a theorem that there's no way for us to verify that your experiences.

-00:45:45 You know the fact that I well I wouldn't say that I would say that the fact that maybe what I'm saying is a little
+00:45:45 You know the fact that I. You're more intelligent.
+Well I wouldn't say that I would say that the fact that maybe what I'm saying is a little

 00:45:51 difficult for you